Skip to main content

 What Zigflow deploys

 Zigflow is a single Go binary.
-When you run zigflow run, it starts a Temporal worker that:
+When you run zigflow run, it starts one or more Temporal workers that:

 There is no separate API server, no database and no persistent storage.
 All workflow state is held by Temporal.